Section 05 / 10

 2. Restrictions on Credit Enhancement

-the Sukuk standard limits guarantees and credit enhancement.
+The newer framework limits guarantees and credit enhancement.
 A guarantee from the issuer that "protects" Sukuk holders from loss transforms the Sukuk into a liability-backed security (like a bond), not an asset-backed security.
-The standard permits limited credit support but requires it to be structured carefully: support can be for currency risk, operational risk, or technical default (issuer unable to liquidate assets); support cannot protect investors from business risk or market losses on assets.
+Limited credit support can be structured for currency risk, operational risk, or technical default, but it cannot protect investors from business risk or market losses on assets.

 3. Prohibition on Sham Purchases